-This provision requires the exclusion from the wage base for purposes of income tax 1 2 withholding and unemployment insurance tax and wage base calculation amounts paid for what are commonly referred to as moving expenses.
-All states that impose income taxes already provide such 3 4 a provision except for two states with no provision.
-Generally it can be presumed that employer paid 5 or reimbursed moving expenses will be paid primarily to those whose regular wages already exceed the maximum unemployment insurance wage base.
-Thus, this provision should have no impact on 6 the benefits payable to any employee receiving unemployment benefits nor any employer's 7 unemployment insurance tax liability even if a state's deductions or exclusions are not as generous 8 9 as those provided under the Internal Revenue Code.
+This provision requires the exclusion from the wage base for purposes of income tax withholding and unemployment insurance tax and wage base calculation amounts paid for what are commonly referred to as moving expenses.
+All states that impose income taxes already provide such a provision except for two states with no provision.
+Generally it can be presumed that employer paid or reimbursed moving expenses will be paid primarily to those whose regular wages already exceed the maximum unemployment insurance wage base.
+Thus, this provision should have no impact on the benefits payable to any employee receiving unemployment benefits nor any employer's unemployment insurance tax liability even if a state's deductions or exclusions are not as generous as those provided under the Internal Revenue Code.

-- 11 Also excluded by this provision are employee achievement awards.
-These payments are small awards given to employees for achievement in longevity or safety.
-For federal income tax 12 purposes, if awards are not pursuant to a written plan, the sum of all achievement awards paid to any 13 14 one employee during any year that the employer can deduct as a business expense cannot exceed \$400 per year.
-If awards are made pursuant to an established written plan or program that does not 15 16 discriminate in favor of highly paid individuals (i.e., a qualified plan), then the sum of all achievement awards paid to an employee during any year that the employer can deduct as a business 17 18 expense cannot exceed \$1,600 (including any awards from a non-qualified plan). - Of those jurisdictions imposing an income tax forty-two have provisions that provide for exclusions from wages similar to Section 132 of the Internal Revenue Code.
-One state has no provision.
-For purposes of unemployment insurance withholding only thirty-three states have provisions similar to Section 132.
-Ten states currently have no or minimally matching provisions. - 26 SECTION 5.
-MEDICAL BENEFITS.
-For purposes of this act, the following items shall - be excluded from wages.

-- 28 (a) A premium paid by an employer for group-term life insurance on the life of an employee - to the extent the premium is excludeable from the employee's federal gross income under Section - 30 79 of the Internal Revenue Code; - 31 (b) A payment made by an employer for insurance or annuities or into a fund to provide for - 32 a payment made to, or on behalf of, an employee or any of the employee's dependents: - 33 (1) because of sickness, if coverage is not mandated under [cite state's workers' - 34 compensation law], made after six calendar months following the month in which the employee
+(D) premiums paid by an employer for group-term life insurance on the life of an employee to the extent the premium is excluded from the employee's federal gross income under Section 79 of the Internal Revenue Code;

+There is no state that imposes either an income tax or an unemployment insurance tax that does not have either a provision similar to this provision or has no provision that would subject such premiums to income tax or have implications on their unemployment insurance regime.

+(E) payments made to an employee by an employer as an employee achievement award as defined in Section 274(j) of the Internal Revenue Code;

+Employee achievement awards are small awards given to employees for achievement in

-1 ceased working for the employer, if it is reasonable to believe that the payment is not subject to 2 taxation as income to the recipient of the payments under [cite state's income tax laws]; or 3 (2) under a plan or system maintained by the employer which makes provision for the 4 employer's employees, or the employees' dependents, generally or for a class or classes of the 5 employer's employees, or for a class or classes of employees and their dependents, because of: 6 (A) sickness, if coverage is mandated under [cite state's workers' 7 compensation law]; 8 (B) disability resulting from an accident and received under [cite state's 9 workers' compensation law] if it is reasonable to believe that it is not subject to income taxation to 10 the recipient of a payment under [cite state's income tax laws]; 11 (C) medical or hospitalization expenses in connection with sickness or a 12 disability resulting from an accident; or 13 (D) death; 14 (3) Notwithstanding subparagraphs (A) and (B), if an employee makes an election in writing 15 to have income tax withheld on any payment of sick pay, the payment shall be considered wages for 16 purposes of withholding of income taxes; 17 (4) a payment made to an employee, or any of the employee's dependents, because of the 18 employee's death or retirement due to disability: 19 (A) is paid on or after the termination of an employee's employment with the 20 employer, and 21 (B) would not have been paid if the employee's employment had not been so 22 terminated;
+1 2 3 4 5 6 7 8 longevity or safety.
+For federal income tax purposes, if awards are not pursuant to a written plan, the sum of all achievement awards paid to any one employee during any year that the employer can deduct as a business expense cannot exceed \$400 per year.
+If awards are made pursuant to an established written plan or program that does not discriminate in favor of highly paid individuals (i.e., a qualified plan), then the sum of all achievement awards paid to an employee during any year that the employer can deduct as a business expense cannot exceed \$1,600 (including any awards from a non-qualified plan).
+9 (F) payments paid by an employer for insurance or annuities or into a fund to provide 10 for any payment made to, or on behalf of, an employee or any of the employee's dependents: 11 (i) because of sickness, if not mandated under [this state's workers' compensation 12 law], made after six calendar months following the month in which the employee ceased 13 working for the employer, if it is reasonable to believe that the payments are not subject to 14 taxation as income to the recipient of the payments under [the income tax laws of this state]; 15 or 16 (ii) under a plan or system maintained by the employer which makes provision for 17 the employer's employees, or the employees' dependents, generally or for a class or classes of 18 the employer's employees, or for a class or classes of employees and their dependents, on 19 account of: 20 (I) sickness, if mandated under [this state's workers' compensation law]; 21 (II) disability resulting from an accident and received under [this state's 22 workers' compensation law] if it is reasonable to believe that it is not subject to income 23 taxation to the recipient of the payments under [the income tax laws of this state]; 24 (III) medical or hospitalization expenses in connection with sickness or a 25 disability resulting from an accident; or

+(IV) death;